How Karen Stays “Grounded in Gratitude”

 I’m committed to showing up as my “best self” to others, my family, my colleagues, my friends.
 I don’t want them to feel stressed out or chaotic after they have spent time with me.
 Instead, I want them to somehow feel seen, more at peace, and energized because they’ve been in my presence.
 It’s a lofty goal and I’m not always able to achieve it, but it’s my north star.
 It’s hard to be that positive force if you don’t fill your own cup.

-I find time for wellness by prioritizing it.
+I find time for well-being by prioritizing it.
 There’s no way around it.
 If I don’t carve out the time for it, it doesn’t happen.
 A few days a week, I’m up before the sun rises to work out.
 I have a simple mantra: “you are entirely up to you”.
 It’s sobering, but true.
 When you truly harness that truth, you act towards the things that are important to you.
-However, I also incorporate wellness into my day in very small ways.
+However, I also incorporate well-being into my day in very small ways.
 One of my best friends has this practice she calls recognizing the “mini joys”.
 What are the small ways you are already incorporating or could incorporate joy into your day?
 For me, it’s savoring that first cup of hot coffee in the morning.
 It’s putting my son on the bus once a week and watching him blow kisses to me out the back window as it drives away.
 It’s playing music and dancing with my husband in the kitchen, while we clean up from the day (and laughing together while our children yell “gross, mom and dad!”).
 These “mini joys” fill me with gratitude and give me a natural dopamine high.

 My advice to fellow colleagues is to be kind to yourself.
 Even people you admire, stumble and struggle.
 While self-care can require some level of discipline and consistency, it doesn’t flourish if it’s accompanied by self-criticism!
 Be patient with yourself.
 Take deep breaths.
-That is where wellness begins.
+That is where well-being begins.

-Learn more about our commitment to colleague wellbeing here.
+Learn more about our commitment to colleague well-being here.